solliancenet/Solliance_AI_Led_business_process_automation/README.md

 ### Workshop

 In this workshop, you will learn to automate a business process end-to-end using a variety of Azure Cognitive Services integrated with Azure Cognitive Search and Azure Synapse.
-First, you will train a Form Recognizer model to extract data from intake form documents.
-You will build an Azure Synapse Analytics pipeline to exercise this model that provides data to downstream systems.
-You will create a Cognitive Search index and enrich this data with a skill to mask PII.
-Applying Semantic Search will augment this index to provide more insightful search results through AI, specifically natural language understanding.
+First, you will train a Form Recognizer model to extract data from form documents.
+You will build an Azure Synapse Analytics pipeline to exercise this model to extract data for a Cognitive Search index.
+The index enriches this data by applying a skill to mask PII in a new field.
+You will then add a Semantic Search layer that further augments this index to provide more insightful and contextual search results through AI, specifically through natural language understanding.
 You will integrate this search functionality into the hospital portal web application.
 In addition to search, you will learn how to leverage the integration of Cognitive Services with Azure Synapse Analytics by enriching processed data with sentiment analysis to be visualized through a Power BI report.

 At the end of this workshop, you will be better able to architect and implement a business process automation solution that leverages Azure Cognitive Services.

 ### Whiteboard design session

-In this whiteboard design session, you will work in a group to automate the business process of extracting data from intake form documents.
-You will leverage AI to process and enrich this data to meet the goals of Trey Research Inc. You will also evaluate Azure tools and services to design an optimal architecture that will fulfill their needs.
+In this whiteboard design session, you will work in a group to automate the business process of extracting data from form documents.
+You will leverage AI to process and enrich this data to meet the goals of Contoso Healthcare.
+You will also evaluate Azure tools and services to design an optimal architecture that will fulfill their needs.
 You will incorporate Natural Language Processing to offer an AI-enabled search experience with semantic ranking and AI summarization.
-Because PII may be present in the intake form, you will need to ensure raw data is secure from unauthorized access.
-You will guide Trey Research Inc. to include powerful search capabilities into their design, paying particular attention to not divulging PII data.
+Because PII may be present in the data collected, you will need to ensure raw data is secure from unauthorized access.
+You will guide Contoso Healthcare to include powerful search capabilities into their design, paying particular attention to not divulging PII data.
 You will also need to include provisions to support a high-level sentiment analysis report.
-You will build an architecture from start to finish that will consist of AI-based data ingestion and discovery, AI incorporated data enrichment, and rich visual reporting through PowerBI.
+You will build an architecture from start to finish that will consist of AI-based data ingestion, AI incorporated data enrichment, AI-enabled contextual search, and rich visual reporting through Power BI.

 At the end of this whiteboard design session, you will be better able to architect a solution to automate and enrich an existing business process and provide further insight into data using Azure Cognitive Services.

 ### Hands-on lab

-In hands-on lab, you will learn to train a Form Recognizer model to extract data from intake documents.
-You will build an Azure Synapse Analytics pipeline to automate this business process that provides pertinent data to downstream systems.
-The data will be indexed with the help of Azure Cognitive Search and served through Semantic Search to incorporate semantic relevance and language understanding to search results.
-The data extracted will be enriched with a skill to mask PII.
-The search index, in combination with a CosmosDB database, will power the hospital portal.
+In hands-on lab, you will learn to train a Form Recognizer model to extract data from forms.
+You will build an Azure Synapse Analytics pipeline to automate that leverages this model via a Function App activity to extract data from images of forms.
+This data is then indexed with the help of Azure Cognitive Search and served with Semantic Search to incorporate semantic relevance and language understanding to search results.
+The data extracted will be enriched with a skill to mask PII data from less privileged users.
+The search index is then integrated as a feature in the hospital portal.
-You will use CosmosDB as the backing database for the hospital portal and feed the entire data into a Synapse Analytics environment for further analysis.

-During the document processing pipeline execution, the integration of Azure Synapse Analytics and Cognitive Services further demonstrates data enrichment by adding sentiment analysis.
-A serverless SQL pool table exposes the sentiment data to a Power BI report to visualize the ratio of positive-minded patients to neutral or negative-minded individuals.
+You will take advantage of the Azure Synapse Analytics integration with Cognitive Services to generate a Synapse Notebook that further enriches extracted patient responses with sentiment analysis and stores the result in a Spark table.
+This table is exposed to a Power BI sentiment report via a serverless SQL Pool.
+This notebook is then integrated into the existing Synapse pipeline.

 At the end of this hands-on lab, you will be better able to implement a business process automation solution that leverages Azure Cognitive Services.